airgap-it/CMTAT-FA2/readme.md

 ### `schedule_snapshot(self, token_id, snapshot_timestamp)`

 Schedules a snapshot for the future for a specific token.
-Only one snapshot can be scheduled, repeated call will overwrite a future snapshot to the new value.
+Only one snapshot can be scheduled, repeated call will fail, to re-schedule you need to unschedule using the `unschedule_snapshot` entry point first.
 Only token administrator can do this.

 ### `delete_snapshot(self, snapshot_lookup_key)`
 Deletes a snapshot for the given snapshot lookup key (consisting of token_id = sp.TNat, snapshot_timestamp = sp.TTimestamp).
 Only token administrator can do this.

 ### `set_rule_engines(self, rules)`

-Allows to specify the rules contract for a specific token, only a token administrator can do this
+Allows specifying the rules contract for a specific token, only a token administrator can do this.

 ### `unpause(self, token_ids)`

-Allows to unpause tokens, only a token administrator can do this
+Allows unpausing tokens, only a token administrator can do this.

 ### `pause(self, token_ids)`

-Allows to pause tokens, only a token administrator can do this
+Allows pausing tokens, only a token administrator can do this.

 ### `burn(self, token_amounts)`

-Allows to burn tokens on the defined recipient address, only a token administrator can do this
+Allows burning tokens on the defined recipient address, only a token administrator can do this.

 ### `mint(self, token_amounts)`

-Allows to mint new tokens to the defined recipient address, only a token administrator can do this
+Allows minting new tokens to the defined recipient address, only a token administrator can do this.

 ### `initialise_token(self, token_ids)`